Architecture

 Every command you type locally translates to an SSH call that executes renet on the remote machine.
 You never need to SSH into servers manually.

 The default for self-hosted usage.
-All state lives in ~/.rediacc/config.json on your workstation.
+All state lives in a config file on your workstation (e.g., ~/.config/rediacc/rediacc.json).

 - Direct SSH connections to machines